Share dealing is risky. To get the most out of the stock market you should really be thinking about investing long term.

 You also need to remember that although researching the stock market is essential, past performance is no guarantee of future success.

 Most experts will tell you not to keep all your eggs in one basket.
-If you spread your investments over different sectors and markets, using a mix of funds and equities, this will help to minimise your risk.
+If you spread your investments over different sectors and markets, using a mix of funds and equities, this could help to reduce your risk.

 If you’re thinking of investing, please remember that all stock market investments involve a degree of risk and you might not get back the full amount you invest.
 To make sure that you know all the facts before investing you can use our Research Centre for all the latest market news and charts.